lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Forensics/Hard/2019/m00nwalk2.md

 #

+We use the `steghide` command to extract data from image and audio files: `extract` specifies the request to retrieve hidden data, `-sf` indicates the source file containing the hidden data, and `-p` provides the password required for decryption and data extraction.
 ```
 ┌──(kali㉿kali)-[~/Tools/CTF1]
 └─$ steghide extract -sf message.wav -p hidden_stegosaurus
 wrote extracted data to "steganopayload12154.txt".
 ```
+We use the `cat` command to extract and view the flag data.
 ```
 ┌──(kali㉿kali)-[~/Tools/CTF1]
 └─$ cat steganopayload12154.txt